UC trunking integration guideFollow

 - Example Local & Long Distance: +19192971100

 Bandwidth requires that all SIP and Audio be delivered via UDP.
 TCP isn't currently supported.
 The UDP packets must be no larger than 1350 bytes.
 If a user sends UDP packets bigger than this, a Message Size Too Big error will keep the call from completing.

-Bandwidth fully supports two codecs to date: G.729a and G711mulaw.
+Bandwidth fully supports two codecs to date: G729a and G711ulaw.
 Inbound calls to Bandwidth numbers will also support ILBC.

 Bandwidth SIP trunks utilize SIP features like Inbound Caller-ID, Outbound Caller-ID, Call Transferring, Conference Calling, and Forwarding.
-Please reach out to your Bandwidth Support Team if you have any questions about these supported features.
+Please open a ticket with your Bandwidth Support Team if you have any questions about these supported features.

 Caller ID In/Out

 Bandwidth SIP uses the FROM field to represent the Caller-ID name, number, and call rating.
 If a Remote-Party-ID field (RPID) is included in the SIP INVITE message, the RPID will be used for Caller-ID and for call rating instead.
 The From field and the RPID should be in E.164 format.

 Note: P-Asserted-Identity and Privacy headers are also supported.